-Parking at Landmark: Landmark’s campuses are squeezed up into an Appalachian “holler”…there is very limited flat space and so parking is extremely limited.
+Parking at Landmark: Landmark’s campuses are squeezed up into an Appalachian “holler”…there is very limited flat space and so parking is extremely tight.
 If possible, please try to carpool to limit the number of vehicles.
 For the Downstream Campus, in the first parking lot on your left, please pull in close to the next vehicle, facing either the mountain or the creek.
 When the main parking lot is full, there is overflow space a bit further up Cane Creek Rd on the right, next to the creek – small vehicles fit better than trucks in this space.
 Beyond that is staff parking and then a turn-around area that needs to remain clear.
 For the Upstream Campus, please park facing either the creek or the Lodge, near to the next car to make room for others.
-If your car can't manage the climb, please utilize the Downstream Campus parking areas.
+If your car can’t manage the climb, please utilize the Downstream Campus parking areas.

 Please bring an extra pair of “inside” shoes, slippers, or sandals for use in the classroom.
 We ask folks to remove their “outside” shoes upon entering, in order to cut down on clean-up, and for hygiene reasons would like people not to go barefoot.

 No food or open containers are allowed in the Upstream Campus classroom – please be sure to have a covered mug for your coffee or tea.
 Water bottles are always welcome!